LeKSuS-04/Competitive-Programming/README.md

-# Problems
+# Competitive Programming
-Solutions to some of the problems and my overall progress on different online judge platforms
+This repository contains my solutions to some of the problems and my overall progress on different online judge platforms

 ## Programming language
 Although most solutions are programmed in C++, that's not always the case; some might use other languages.